-The trailer's weight that is held by the trailer hitch.
+The trailer’s weight is held by the trailer hitch.
 The tongue weight should ideally be 10% of the total trailer weight.
-If the tongue weight is too high your vehicle's steering will be less responsive.
+If the tongue weight is too high your vehicle’s steering will be less responsive.
 If the tongue weight is too little your trailer could sway.
-You can measure tongue weight with a specialized scale.
+You can measure tongue weight on a specialized scale.
 You can purchase this scale at a trailer supply shop.
 You can also take your loaded vehicle to a weigh station or truck stop close by if you are having trouble estimating the combined weight of your trailer with the cargo.

 2. Not checking the local regulations

 Towing laws and restrictions differ from state to state.
-Some states require special breaking equipment and/or more side and rear view mirrors.
+Some states require special breaking equipment and/or more side and rearview mirrors.

 State regulation and laws also differ on things such as maximum towing speeds, the number of vehicles you can tow, or the width of your trailer.
 Always check your route and know the laws for all states you are traveling through.